All Episodes

 Stop goading me about this.

-Let me grab them audio sound bites here.
+Let me grab them audio soundbites here.

-Uh in a way, ladies and gentlemen, we haven't had any internet announcement.
+By the way, ladies and gentlemen, we haven't had any internet announcement.

-Jim Webb uh thinks the debate was rigged.
+Jim Webb thinks the debate was rigged.

 Jim Webb thinks it was stacked against him.

-Every time they came to him on Wednesday night, he complained that they weren't coming to him.
+He made it obvious when he was every time they came to him on Wednesday night, he complained that they weren't coming to him.

 I kind of found that strange.